darren-dooley/cycode-bug-report/README.md

   "vite": "4.5.2"
 ```
 * This override can be verified by checking the `vite` version used in the `pnpm-lock.yaml` file, as seen [here](https://github.com/darren-dooley/cycode-bug-report/blob/main/pnpm-lock.yaml#L428).
-* If a lockfile exists, the scanner should use it as the primary source for dependencies.
+* Perhaps more accurate results could be achieved if the scanner used the output of `pnpm ls -r` as the primary source for dependencies.
 This guarantees an accurate list of all resolved dependencies in the pnpm workspace.
-  * Note: Some package.json files in the repository may not be part of the same pnpm workspace, so the scanner should check workspace membership before relying on the lockfile for those packages.

 ### Steps to Reproduce
 1. Clone this repository